SiyungCho/seroflow/docs/transformations/string.md

 # String Transformations Documentation

-This module implements a suite of transformation classes that can perform String Manipulations on DataFrames in the Pypeline Context.
-Each transformation class extends the base `Transformation` class and is designed to operate with Pypeline Object.
+This module implements a suite of transformation classes that can perform String Manipulations on DataFrames in the `Pipeline` Context.
+Each transformation class extends the base `Transformation` class and is designed to operate with `Pipeline` Object.
 The available transformations include:

 - **RemoveCharacterFromColumn**: Removes all occurrences of a specified character from a string column.
 - **RemoveCharactersFromColumn**: Removes all occurrences of a list of characters from a string column.